How To Deal With Fungus Gnats in Your Soil

 The above methods can feel like a lot of work.
 You may be wondering if there’s a way to prevent fungus gnats altogether.

-You can prevent fungus gnats by thoroughly inspecting any plant you are bringing home, being careful not to overwater, and being proactive if you do find one.
+You can prevent fungus gnats by thoroughly inspecting any plant you are bringing home, being careful not to overwater, and being proactive with the treatment if you do find the insects flying around the soil.

 Inspect Your Plants Thoroughly

 Most of the time, fungus gnats were already on your plant when you brought it in.
-Someone rarely has an indoor garden and suddenly finds a fungus gnat infestation six or seven months after getting their last plant.
+Someone rarely has an indoor garden and suddenly finds a fungus gnat infestation over two months after getting their last plant.
+As previously discussed, fungus gnats have a life cycle from egg to adult that lasts 4-6 weeks.

 Thoroughly inspect plants before bringing them home.
-Even the highest-quality plant nursery in your area may have a fungus gnat or too lingering.
-Fungus gnats are especially prone to the plants you buy at grocery stores or department stores, where little attention may be paid to them.
+Even the highest-quality plant nursery in your area may have a fungus gnat or two lingering.
+Fungus gnats are especially common in the plants you buy at grocery or retail stores, where little attention may be paid to them.

 I’ve been guilty of seeing a discount plant on a rack and taking it home with me just to find a fungus gnat infestation.
 If a plant is on sale, there may be a reason!
 Make sure to check your plant thoroughly.